rohitash-chandra/rohitash-chandra.github.io/_pages/openresearchprojects.md

-Project ideas
+**2018 Project ideas**

-MCMC with CC
+*Bayesian inference via MCMC and Evolutionary Algorithms*

+MCMC with CC (Use G3-PCX CC and give a MCMC framework for constrained real parameter optimisation and inference)

-MCMC with Parallel CC for Expensive Optimisation
+MCMC with Parallel (Multi-threaded in C++) CC for Expensive Parameter Optimisation

+*Computer Vision via Deep Learning*

+Face Recoginition for Authentication  via Multi-task learning (Use Videos and Sound)